uoloki/SCCM_data_extraction/README.md

 The script will execute the specified SQL queries and save the results to an Excel file named `sccm_data.xlsx`.
 Each query's results will be saved in a separate sheet within the Excel file.
 The column widths will be adjusted automatically to fit the content.

 ### Log Files
 The script generates log messages to provide detailed information about the execution process, including successful operations and any errors encountered.
-The logs are printed to the console.

 ## Filtering the Excel File